 Ball with Tail (BT)

 Using the rig provided, animate the ball with tail as a playful and lively squirrel moving through an obstacle course you design and build.
 Students should use videos of squirrels for guidance on behaviour, timing and spacing.
 Make sure you include some changes in elevation and tempo.
-Play-blast from a perspective view.
+Play-blast from a fixed perspective view (no animated cameras).
 Scene must be exactly 8 sec. long (192 fr).
 Featured animation principals: Timing, Ease In/Out, Arcs, Squash and Stretch, Anticipation, Staging, & Appeal.

 What I'll be grading on this assignment: